 Pensionable salary for contribution purposes is based on the employee’s salary.
-Effective from 1 July, 2020 employees / insureds contribute 10%.
+Effective from July 1, 2020, employees/insureds contribute 10%.

 The minimum pensionable salary for employer contribution purposes is equal to the minimum wage; employer contributions are at least based on the minimum pensionable salary.

-Statutory paid annual leave is provided for 20 days (25 days for employees under age 18, employees permanently working underground, and other prescribed conditions and employee assessed as at least 50% disabled).
+Statutory paid annual leave is provided for 20 days (25 days for employees under age 18, employees permanently working underground, and other prescribed conditions and employees assessed as at least 50% disabled).

 |Age of the employee (years)||Additional statutory paid annual leave (days)|

 |Over age 33||4|

 |Over age 39||7|

 |Over age 41||8|